not-dalia/qudwa/_mentors/english/rawan_alsubaie.md

 jobtitle: Research Specialist
 workplace: King Fahad Medical City
 shortbio: >-
-  I am currently doing a PhD in Neuroscience at University College London.
   I study the brain to understand how different areas “talk” to each other and how this conversation can go wrong in disease.
 longbio: >-
   My name is Rawan AlSubaie, I am from Riyadh, Saudi Arabia.
 I studied my undergraduate in biomedical science at the university of Sheffield and